Secure Multiuser Beamforming With Movable Antenna Arrays: System Model

 We assume quasi-static block fading and focus on a single fading block.
 Within this block, the multipath components remain unchanged for all locations in $\mathcal{C}$.
 Let ${\mathbf h}_k\in{\mathbbmss C}^{M\times1}$ and ${\mathbf g}_j\in{\mathbbmss C}^{M\times1}$ denote the BS channels associated with UT $k$ and Eve $j$, respectively.
 We adopt a field-response channel model and write ${\mathbf h}_{k}\triangleq[h_{k}({\mathbf{t}}_1),\ldots, h_{k}({\mathbf{t}}_M)]^{{\mathsf{T}}}$ and ${\mathbf g}_j\triangleq[g_{j}({\mathbf{t}}_1),\ldots , g_{j}({\mathbf{t}}_M)]^{{\mathsf{T}}}$, where

 Here, $\beta_{k,0}$ and $\hat{\beta}_{j,0}$ denote the complex gains of the \emph{line-of-sight (LoS)} components, while $\beta_{k,\ell}$ and $\hat{\beta}_{j,\ell}$ denote the gains of the $\ell$th \emph{non-line-of-sight (NLoS)} paths.
-The spatial direction vectors are ${\bm\rho}_{k,\ell}\triangleq[\sin{\theta_{k,\ell}}\cos{\phi_{k,\ell}},\cos{\theta_{k,\ell}}]^{{\mathsf{T}}}$ and $\hat{\bm\rho}_{j,\ell}\triangleq[\sin{\hat{\theta}_{j,\ell}}\cos{\hat{\phi}_{j,\ell}},\cos{\hat{\theta}_{j,\ell}}]^{{\mathsf{T}}}$, where $\theta_{k,\ell}$ and $\hat{\theta}_{j,\ell}$ are the elevation angles, $\phi_{k,\ell}$ and $\hat{\phi}_{j,\ell}$ are the azimuth angles, and $L_k$ and $\hat{L}_j$ are the numbers of propagation paths
+The spatial direction vectors are ${\bm\rho}_{k,\ell}\triangleq[\sin{\theta_{k,\ell}}\cos{\phi_{k,\ell}},\cos{\theta_{k,\ell}}]^{{\mathsf{T}}}$ and $\hat{\bm\rho}_{j,\ell}\triangleq[\sin{\hat{\theta}_{j,\ell}}\cos{\hat{\phi}_{j,\ell}},\cos{\hat{\theta}_{j,\ell}}]^{{\mathsf{T}}}$, where $\theta_{k,\ell}$ and $\hat{\theta}_{j,\ell}$ are the elevation angles, $\phi_{k,\ell}$ and $\hat{\phi}_{j,\ell}$ are the azimuth angles, and $L_k$ and $\hat{L}_j$ are the numbers of propagation paths.

 The system operates in time-division duplexing (TDD) mode.
 The BS acquires instantaneous channel state information (CSI) through uplink pilot training.
 We consider passive eavesdropping in which the eavesdroppers are \emph{registered UTs but are not trusted by the legitimate users}.
 Under this assumption, the eavesdroppers transmit pilots during the training phase, and the BS estimates their CSI as well.
 We assume mutually orthogonal pilots and negligible estimation error, so the BS has perfect CSI for all UTs and Eves.
+The impact of imperfect Eve-CSI and the corresponding robust MA designs are left for future investigation.